Capgemini/powerapps-packagedeployer-template/README.md

 </configdatastorage>
 ```

 If your deployment is running as an application user then you may face [some issues](https://github.com/MicrosoftDocs/power-automate-docs/issues/216).
-If you wish to continue deploying as an application user, you can pass the `LicensedUsername` and `LicensedUsername` runtime settings to the Package Deployer (or set the `PACKAGEDEPLOYER_SETTINGS_LICENSEDUSERNAME and `PACKAGEDEPLOYER_SETTINGS_LICENSEDPASSWORD` environment variables) and these credentials will be used for interacting with flows.
+If you wish to continue deploying as an application user, you can pass the `LicensedUsername` and `LicensedPassword` runtime settings to the Package Deployer (or set the `PACKAGEDEPLOYER_SETTINGS_LICENSEDUSERNAME and `PACKAGEDEPLOYER_SETTINGS_LICENSEDPASSWORD` environment variables) and these credentials will be used for interacting with flows.

 ### Set connections on connection references